-Trump, Giuliani and Brooks to urge judge to toss Jan.
+Trump, Giuliani and Brooks urge judge to toss Jan.
 6 lawsuits in hearing

 Mo Brooks urged a Jan.
 6 crowd to ‘fight.’
 Now his actions long before the insurrection face new scrutiny.

-Those assertions were countered by plaintiffs and some First Amendment lawyers, scholars and liberal groups who filed friend-of-the-court briefs.
+Those assertions were countered by plaintiffs and some First Amendment lawyers, scholars and liberal groups that filed friend-of-the-court briefs.

 “The First Amendment does not protect the military-style incursion into the Capitol led by the Oath Keepers; nor does it shield Trump and Giuliani’s incendiary remarks, which aroused and mobilized the assembled crowd with the purpose, and having the effect, of violently disrupting official proceedings of Congress,” wrote House lawmakers’ legal team, led by Joseph M. Sellers.

-Trump was not acting in his official capacity as president but as a failed political candidate and private citizen when he openly supported and encouraged those who used violence against election officials and his political opponents, Sellers argued, joined by attorneys for the NAACP.
-Trump also ignored warnings that violence was a foreseeable result and did nothing to calm the frenzied mob for more than an hour after rioting began in a conspiracy to obstruct by force or threat the certification of the 2020 election results, Sellers also argued in alignment with Swalwell’s three-firm team of Caleb Andonian, KaiserDillon and Coburn & Greenbaum.
+Sellers, joined by attorneys for the NAACP, argued that Trump was not acting in his official capacity as president but as a failed political candidate and private citizen when he openly supported and encouraged those who used violence against election officials and his political opponents.
+In alignment with lead Swalwell attorney Caleb Andonian, Sellers also argued that Trump ignored warnings that violence was a foreseeable result and did nothing to calm the frenzied mob for more than an hour after rioting began, in a conspiracy to obstruct, by force or threat, the certification of the 2020 election results.

 “No one has a right to conspire, direct, and incite assaults on police officers … or to utter speech that is intended to incite violence or that is integral to criminal conduct,” added Patrick Malone and the Protect Democracy Project, which represent Blassingame and Hemby.
 Nor can the holder of even the nation’s highest office claim absolute immunity for “anything and everything he did … as long as he says he was acting as president and not as a sore loser candidate.”

-The Democratic lawmakers’ lawsuits assert that Trump’s baseless and incendiary statements for months claiming the country was being “stolen” by fraud and his embrace of violence were part of a months-long conspiracy with others to subvert the results of the election, culminating with Brooks and Giuliani egging on the riot along with other speakers — including Donald Trump Jr. — at a fiery rally that morning at the White House Ellipse.
+The Democratic lawmakers’ suits assert that Trump’s baseless and incendiary statements for months claiming the election was being “stolen” by fraud and that an embrace of violence were part of a months-long conspiracy with others to subvert the results of the election, culminating with Brooks (R-Ala.) and Giuliani egging on the riot along with other speakers — including Donald Trump Jr. — at a fiery rally that morning at the White House Ellipse.

-At the rally, the then-president whipped the crowd into a mob, the suits allege, encouraging attendees to “fight like hell” and march to the Capitol as he repeated false claims about the illegitimacy of the election.
+At the rally, the suits allege, the then-president whipped the crowd into a mob, encouraging attendees to “fight like hell” and march to the Capitol as he repeated false claims about the illegitimacy of the election.

-During the rally and the later Capitol siege, Giuliani, acting as Trump’s lawyer, urged lawmakers to delay the count in hopes of somehow preventing certification altogether, the suits allege, and to pressure Trump’s running mate, Vice President Mike Pence, to overturn the result.
+The suits allege that during the rally and the later Capitol siege, Giuliani, acting as Trump’s attorney, urged lawmakers to delay the count in hopes of somehow preventing certification altogether and to pressure Trump’s running mate, Vice President Mike Pence, to overturn the result.

 Rep. Eric Swalwell sues Trump over Jan.
 6 riot, alleging he poses risk of ‘inciting future political violence’